grame-cncm/faustdoc/src/tutorials/debugging.md

 ## Debugging rdtable and rwtable primitives

 The [rdtable](https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive) primitive uses a read index, and the [rwtable](https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive) primitive uses a read index and a write index.
-The table size is known at compile time, and read/write index have to stay inside the table to avoid  memory access crashes at runtime.
+The table size is known at compile time, and read/write indexes must stay inside the table to avoid  memory access crashes at runtime.

 But since the signal interval calculation is imperfect, invalid programs reading or writing outside of the table could be generated.
-The [-ct](https://faustdoc.grame.fr/manual/debugging/#the-ct-option) option can be used to check table index range and generate safe code.
+The [-ct](https://faustdoc.grame.fr/manual/debugging/#the-ct-option) option can be used to check table index range and generate safe table access code.

 For the following DSP table.dsp program: